 Joining a cohousing community, especially as a homeowner, represents a substantial commitment of time, energy, and resources.
 Becoming part of an “intentional community” is the main reason for those who make the effort.
 Financial benefits – saving money – are generally not the primary reason for getting involved with cohousing.

-It turns out, however, that when you take everything into account, including many of the social benefits a cohousing community offers, that saving money can in fact be a big advantage as well.
+But for many, cohousing can also be affordable housing.
+When you take everything into account, including many of the social benefits a cohousing community offers, saving money can in fact be a big advantage as well.
 An excellent example of how this can work appeared in a 2018 article in the Journal of Accountancy: “What CPAs need to know about a growing housing option.”